rdkcentral/meta-stack-layering-support/docs/variables.md

 Set this option with archs to exclude specific feeds from the IPK package check.
 The corresponding feeds will then be excluded from IPK consumption.

 - STACK_LAYER_EXTENSION <br>
-Set this option with archs to enable IPK consumption for packages whose recipes are available.
-It will check the package versions in the recipes and the feeds, and if the versions match, all Yocto tasks will be skipped and the IPKs from the feeds will be used.
+Set this option with archs to enable IPK consumption of packages through recipe processing.
+It will check the package versions in the recipes and the feeds, and if the versions match, all Yocto build tasks will be skipped and the IPKs from the feeds will be used for populating sysroot.

+- SKIP_RECIPE_IPK_PKGS <br>
+Set this option will skip the depends arch from STACK_LAYER_EXTENSION check.
+This will directly install the IPKs to the common staging area instead of processing through recipes.